syncfusion-content/maui-docs/MAUI/Shimmer/Customization.md

 ---
 layout: post
 title: About .NET MAUI Shimmer control | Syncfusion
-description: Learn here about the Customization of Syncfusion .NET MAUI Shimmer (SfShimmer) control.
+description: Learn here about the Customization of Syncfusion .NET MAUI Shimmer (SfShimmer) control, its basic features, elements and more.
 platform: maui
 control: SfShimmer
 documentation: ug